Kitki30/Mechownik/README.md

 - Slash commands
 - Cat and Dog command
 - Not using much ram
+- Open source

+### How to add bot
+You can add our public bot to your server or host it yourself

 ### Add our public bot to your server